-Gucci’s long-term efforts include designing a more sustainable business model and an invite to other industries to come together for climate action (CEO Carbon Neutral Challenge) and a pledge to work towards shared and concrete goals in three key areas (halting global warming, restoring biodiversity, and protecting oceans) by signing the Fashion Pact under its parent company, Kering.
+Gucci’s long-term efforts include a pledge to work towards shared and concrete goals in three key areas (halting global warming, restoring biodiversity, and protecting oceans) by signing the Fashion Pact under its parent company, Kering.

 Specifically, to aid in protecting oceans, Gucci has launched various programs to minimize our plastic consumption:

 - Elimination of single-use plastic in packaging for e-commerce and retail and more sustainable practices and materials in logistics